Building a Memory-Driven AI Homelab: DGX Spark, Knowledge Graphs, and 20 Containers From Soup to Nuts

 Group IDs — Cross-Agent Memory

-Both agents read and write to the same graph but tag episodes with different group IDs:
+All three agents read and write to the same graph but tag episodes with different group IDs:

-This means Dev can recall what Sparky learned about a network issue, and Sparky can reference code decisions Dev made.
+This means Dev can recall what Sparky learned about a network issue, DevOps can reference code decisions Dev made, and Sparky can look up what DevOps deployed last Tuesday.
 The knowledge graph is shared; the group IDs provide attribution and scoping for search.

 The Patches That Made It Work